wechaty/docusaurus/docusaurus/docs/polyglot/go/overview.md

 ## Getting Started

-You can run the below commands for starting the Go-Wechaty.
+You can run the below commands for starting the Go-Wechaty.Also for more information you can check the [Go-Wechaty getting started](<https://github.com/wechaty/go-wechaty-getting-started>).

 ```sh
 git clone git@github.com:wechaty/go-wechaty-getting-started.git